Find Grad Schools

 9 Yearly Graduations

 The most popular school in the United States for film studies students seekinga graduate certificate is American Film Institute Conservatory.
 Each year, around 300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 9 people received their graduate certificate in film studies from American Film Institute.
-About 25% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Of these students, 40% were women and 40% were members of underrepresented racial-ethnic groups.

 #2